VC & InvestingMay 5, 2026ยท8 min readยทLast updated: May 5, 2026

 Are venture capital returns actually getting worse?

 Yes, for most funds.
-Cambridge Associates data shows median 10-year net IRRs hovering around 10-12% โ€” barely above public market equivalents once you account for illiquidity premiums.
-Only the top quartile, returning 17%+ net, consistently justifies the asset class.
+Cambridge Associates data shows median 10-year net IRRs hovering around 10-12% for 2018-2022 vintages โ€” barely above public market equivalents once you account for illiquidity premiums and the J-curve drag.
+The top quartile, returning 17-20%+ net IRR, consistently justifies the asset class; the bottom half rarely does.
+The gap between top-quartile and median VC has widened as large fund sizes mechanically compress returns for all but the best-performing managers.

 What is the difference between TVPI and DPI in VC?